tteeoo/rco/README.md

 # Usage

-rco is a very basic program and has four main functions:
+rco is a basic program and has four main functions:

 *Listing* - rco will list out all tracked files when it has no arguments